D36u99er/ktai-router/blog/en/maybe-we-can-do-more-with-the-route.md

 # Maybe We Can Do More with the Router

-Since the release of `claude-code-router`, I’ve received a lot of user feedback, and quite a few issues are still open.
+Since the release of `ktai-router` (formerly `claude-code-router`), I’ve received a lot of user feedback, and quite a few issues are still open.
 Most of them are related to support for different providers and the lack of tool usage from the deepseek model.

 Originally, I created this project for personal use, mainly to access claude code at a lower cost.
 So, multi-provider support wasn’t part of the initial design.
 But during troubleshooting, I discovered that even though most providers claim to be compatible with the OpenAI-style `/chat/completions` interface, there are many subtle differences.
 For example: